cigarettewife/cigarettewife/README.md

 Outside of medias, I'm currently working on self-studies into the basics of Microbiology!
 I've been considering going into college for this as well!
 I have a major interest in other sorts of -ologies, particularly meteorology and virology.

+I have a ton of energy for the right people, if you're not really big on the idea of super hyperactive people it's best we don't interact, sorry!

+If I temporarily hide you, it's likely I'm not really comfortable w/the media you're displaying, sorry!
+I don't block unless something really bugs me lol
 ```

 <h1 align="center">